dgapitts/pg-ora-demo-scripts/docs/Demo12-Private-Process-Memory-Management-work_mem-and-hash_mem_multiplier.md

   FROM generate_series(1,500000) g;
 INSERT 0 500000
 ```
+Three demos
+*  c99 - 50000 distinct values to aggregate over
+*  c70 - 35000 distinct values to aggregate over
+*  c00 - 500 distinct values to aggregate over

-This demo is with the default 4Mb work_mem
+are with the default 4Mb work_mem

 ```